“It doesn’t matter who you are, where you come from. The ability to triumph begins with you – always.”

 It will be up to you to educate yourself on how the various BiPAP, Bilevel and CPAP machines truly work to overcome any Sleep Disordered Breathing and hypoxia which may cause Alzheimer’s disease, Dementia, Parkinson’s disease and Awake Bruxism!

-From personal experience having had the symptoms of Dementia and currently cleared of those symptoms; I believe that the four issues together being REM sleep issues, obstructive sleep apnea, insomnia and Awake Bruxism may be a very early warning or marker of various neurodegenerative disorders.
+From personal experience having had the symptoms of Dementia and currently cleared of those symptoms; I believe that the four issues together being REM sleep issues, obstructive sleep apnea, insomnia and Awake Bruxism may be very early warning signs or markers of various neurodegenerative disorders.

 It is my belief that it is possible that by treating these four issues together, a person may be able to stop or at least prolong the onset of REM Sleep Behaviour Disorder (RBD).
 By doing so, may prevent up to some decades later, RBD leading to a diagnosis of Alzheimer’s disease, Dementia, Parkinson’s disease and other disorders.